UppaJung/harvard-cs-tbd/README.md

 1. Students will learn to examine systems to identify the explicit and implicit human-factors assumptions.
 2. Students will learn to formalize hypotheses for testing these systems assumptions.
 3. Students will develop skills reading research papers, evaluating their findings, and identifying their limitations.
-4. Students will use these skills to build their knowledge of state-of-the-art research and experimental methods.
+4. Students will use these skills to build their knowledge of state-of-the-art research and experimental methods, including choosing experimental settings and statistical tests.

 ## Course Evaluation